 The streets of Yangon in particular are lined with book stalls selling all sorts of books from being able to learn English with Christiano Ronaldo, to Rudyard Kiplings story books, Delia Smith Cookery books, and even books that you think would be censored in such a country, detailing the modern history such as ‘A History of Modern Burma’.
 Most towns you visit will have at least one bookshop, even some of the more popular temples in Bagan have a bookstall amongst all the touristy crap selling stalls.

 Learn English with Ronaldo

 Burmese to English

-Myanmar is an educated country with intelligent people, unfortunately they are just not allowed or are to scared to speak a lot of the time.
+Myanmar is an educated country with intelligent people, unfortunately, they are just not allowed or are too scared to speak a lot of the time.
 Don’t be that idiot that tries to force anyone to speak or asks stupid politics questions that they are not allowed to answer.